 - Transfer from Sorrento hotel to Naples train station

-- Guided tour of the archaeological site of Pompeii with entrance tickets
+- Semi-Private Guided tour of the archaeological site of Pompeii with entrance tickets

-- High-speed train travel in first-class as per the itinerary
+- High-speed train travel in second class as per the itinerary

 - International or domestic airfare

 - Beverages during meals and additional meals when not mentioned on the itinerary

 - Entrance fees to monuments or museums when not mentioned on the itinerary

 - Local city tax for overnight stays

 - Visas required for entry into the country as necessary

 - Anything of a personal nature or that is not mentioned in included